 The complexity and breadth of this project will require a disciplined and coordinated effort among representatives of the AICPA, the ABA, and the IRS.
 In many respects the foreign trust tax laws and IRS regulations are more intricate and complicated than U.S. individual tax laws.
 The added complexity is a consequence of the lack of information reporting in international transactions, submission to international law interpretations, and changes in residence (migration of fiduciaries and beneficiaries).
 Individuals who are legal residents of more than one country are subject to each country’s taxing jurisdiction.
 Under U.S. tax law, the term “resident” is different for federal gift and estate taxes than it is for income tax purposes.3 The scope of the Form 1041NR project will encompass many legal issues and substantiation of facts that must be incorporated in the form(s) and instructions, including Forms 3520 and 3520-A.

-the collaborative efforts of the team members, all facets of
+collaborative efforts of the team members, all facets of tax,

-tax, trust, and disclosure laws will be analyzed in designing
+trust, and disclosure laws will be analyzed in designing the

-the Form 1041NR to ensure that the laws are enforced to
+Form 1041NR to ensure that the laws are enforced to protect

-protect both the government’s interest in efficient tax
+both the government’s interest in efficient tax administration

 International law is clear that no jurisdiction bears a unilateral obligation to assist another jurisdiction in collecting taxes.
 The Organisation for Economic Co-operation and Development (OECD), currently with 30 wealthy-country members, has been working to oblige smaller finance centers by helping its members with tax enforcement.
 The OECD report, Tax Co-operation: Towards a Level Playing Field, includes a 200-page analysis of information collection and exchange practices of 82 foreign countries.4